 Cocaethylene increases serotonin and dopamine levels in the brain, which can cause individuals to engage in potentially dangerous impulsive behaviors.

 Cocaethylene has a longer half-life than cocaine, meaning even once the effects of cocaine have worn off, cocaethylene is still a health threat.

 The presence of cocaethylene makes both alcohol and cocaine more dangerous.
 The National Institute on Drug Abuse reports that cocaine and alcohol may be the two-drug combination that results in the most fatalities.

-Being addicted to two different substances, such as cocaine and alcohol, is referred to as having a dual diagnosis or co-occurring disorders.
+Being addicted to two different substances, such as cocaine and alcohol, is referred to as having co-occurring disorders.
 Treatment begins with a medically supervised detox and may include a combination of therapies, such as: